shamim1258/Shamim/Technology/Django/models.md

 # Models

-## QuerySet
+-  To work on database without source code we can you terminal shell intrative utility by using command `python manage.py shell`
+-  **QuerySet :**
    -  Queryset is a lit of objects in a given model.
    -  It allows to read data from database, filter it and order it.
    -  Example : `model_name.objects.all()`
--  To work on database without source code we can you terminal shell intrative utility by using command `python manage.py shell`
    -  Useful link to read more about query set https://www.programink.com/django-tutorial/django-queryset.html
 -  **Models deployment or migrations commands :**
    -  `python manage.py makemigrations`
       -  This validates the changes in model classes and throw error if any like if any default attribute for a field not defined eg max_length